|Nutritional Guidelines (per serving)|

 Schmalz, also written as schmaltz and shmalz, is most often used as a bread spread, instead of butter.
 While it sounds strange to the uninitiated, a layer of schmalz, sprinkled with salt on top of fresh, German bread is heavenly.

 Schmalz is used in a multitude of ways in the German kitchen.
 It is layered over potted meats, stirred into cabbage dishes, and used for browning onions.
-Often eaten with the cracklings left in, when it is known as griebenschmalz, schmalz can be flavored with apples and onions as well.
+Often eaten with the cracklings left in, where it is known as griebenschmalz.
+Schmalz can also be flavored with apples and onions.

 - 2 pounds fat trimmings (from pork)